 Even if the punishment of falling more than 30 meters to a bed of rock sounds super bad, maybe the room next was not a great option either 😮

 The torture chamber doesn’t need an explanation, the antique inhabitants of the castle settled this little cave to be the place where they applied the harsh laws of those times.
-Inside you can see some of the original torture and imprisonment devices.
+Inside you can see some of the original torture devices.

 INTERESTING FACT: The torture chamber of the Predjama Castle is the only place registered where the crew of Ghost Hunters International found actual paranormal activity registered!
 How spooky, isn’t it?

 Life in castles was very active, people were going up and down working very hard to keep the place safe.
-The kitchen was a very important part of the castle, all the food was prepared here, and what is more important than keeping everyone nourished?
+The kitchen was a very important part of the castle.
+All the food was prepared here, and what is more important than keeping everyone nourished?

 There is no doubt that the cave protected the castle and all its inhabitants on a lot of levels.
 The kitchen was constructed in that specific location because of the presence of a big natural chimney of the cave.
 The temperature inside the cave is cold and constant, so the castle inhabitants used this section as a natural fridge.

 The castle worked as a little city, so that means that every little institution was inside.
 The chapel was located just next to the main bedroom and they were connected by a little window.
 Not because the ruler of the castle was lazy, but because his room was the warmest one in winter, so it was better to attend the mass from that comfy place 😉

 What is a knight without his sword, coat, and armor?
 A romantic person like Dante would tell you that the knight is in his braveheart and noble actions, but it is a fact that the armor is always impressive!